 - 4 garlic cloves, minced

-- 2 cups kale, chopped
+- 2 cups kale, stems removed and roughly chopped

-- 1/2 cup parmesan cheese
+- ½ cup parmesan cheese*

-- 8 oz. cream cheese, room temperature
+- 8 ounces cream cheese, softened to room temperature

 - 1 cup sour cream

-- 1/2 teaspoon white pepper
+- ½ teaspoon white pepper

-- 1/2 teaspoon salt, more to taste
+- ½ teaspoon salt, more to taste

 - Bake for 25-30 minutes until golden brown and bubbly.
 Serve warm with pita chips, baguette slices, or tortilla chips.
 Store any leftovers in an airtight container in the fridge for 4-5 days, reheating as desired.

 - To cut the leeks: trim off root end and top stems (where the white turns dark green).
 Cut lengthwise and lay on flat side.
 Cut into 1/2 inch half circles.